dvillevald/tv_remote_google_voice_aiy/README.md

 ### 5. Download and install LIRC software

 There are several very good tutorials on how to install LIRC on Raspberry PI.
-For example, you can follow the one from [Austin Stanton](https://www.hackster.io/austin-stanton/creating-a-raspberry-pi-universal-remote-with-lirc-2fd581). **Make sure you reference the right pins - unlike Austin's tutorial we use output pin 26 and input pin 24 here.**
+For example, you can follow the one from [Austin Stanton](https://www.hackster.io/austin-stanton/creating-a-raspberry-pi-universal-remote-with-lirc-2fd581). **Make sure you reference the right pins - unlike Austin's tutorial we use output pin 26 and input pin 24 here.
+Also, unlike Astin who used name "Roku" in lircd.conf file, I used the name “/home/pi/lircd.conf”.**

 - Install LIRC